junekuhn/darkfolio/projects/planet-echo.md

 ---
 title: Planet Echo
-thumbnail: '../static/uploads/planetecho.jpg'
+thumbnail: ../static/uploads/planetecho.jpg
-year: "2019"
+year: '2019'
 categories:
   - Sonification
   - Spatial Audio
   - SuperCollider
   - Collaborative
+_template: project
 ---

 I built a chain of effects in Supercollider during my residency for Kepler Concordia Launchpad, and the performance took place at Harmony House in Lake Oswego, Oregon.
 Played on a 4.1 Quadraphonic array, you can hear the planets travel around the listener and the echos are timed relative to their distance from the sun.
 Planet-to-planet proximity is sonified through real-time filtering effects.
 Recorded on a Zoom H2N, the spatial positions have been maintained from the performance using ambisonics.